dmd-program/dmd-400-sp17/installation-art-or-design-intervention.md

 5. Team members or volunteers if needed
 6. Stakeholders
 7. Production of printed or fabricated materials, props and other objects
+9. Create a call for participation, event registration, or other invitations for event attendance.
 8. Event documentation and outcomes

 ## Proof of concept